OperationSpark/conditional-statements/README.md

 <img src="https://raw.githubusercontent.com/OperationSpark/conditional-statements/master/img/run-app-first-time.png">

-Awesome, you've built a nice little menu; you can quit the app and start the game.
+Awesome, our app is running in its own Window pane at the bottom of the Cloud9 IDE.
+You've built a nice little menu; you can quit the app and start the game.
 But if you try playing the game, nothing much happens:

 <img src="https://raw.githubusercontent.com/OperationSpark/conditional-statements/master/img/app-first-run.png">